totetmatt/mediamur_old/README.md

 ## Working in local
 ### Run the Server
-Grab the Mediamur jar at [https://github.com/totetmatt/mediamur/releases](https://github.com/totetmatt/mediamur/releases "https://github.com/totetmatt/mediamur/releases").
+Grab the latest Mediamur zip at [https://github.com/totetmatt/mediamur/releases](https://github.com/totetmatt/mediamur/releases "https://github.com/totetmatt/mediamur/releases").

-Launch it with the command `java -jar mediamur.jar`
+Unzip and launch via `start_mediamur.sh` (Unix/Mac) or `start_mediamur.bat`

 The in-the-box configuration doesn't have stream filter and will use the sample stream api from twitter.
 Modify the **streamquery.yml** to have a filtered stream with custom search.